 O intriguista que lhe trazia o espirito em ancias era o seu espelho.

-The one who brought him the news with eager anticipation was his mirror.
+The intriguer who brought his spirit in anxieties was his mirror.

 Via-se sinceramente feio, e conhecia Rita cada vez mais em flôr, e mais enfadada no trato intimo.

-He saw himself honestly ugly, and Rita was blossoming more and more, yet growing more annoyed with his intimate behavior.
+He saw himself honestly ugly, and he knew Rita was increasingly beautiful and more bored in their intimate dealings.

 Nenhum exemplo da historia antiga, exemplo de amor sem quebra entre o esposo deforme e a esposa linda, lhe occorria.

-No example of ancient history occurred to him, an example of love unbroken between a deformed husband and a beautiful wife.
+No example of ancient history, an example of love without a break between a deformed husband and a beautiful wife, came to his mind.

 Um só lhe mortificava a memoria, e esse, com quanto fosse da fabula, era-lhe avêsso, e vinha a ser o casamento de Venus e Vulcano.

-One example alone troubled his memory, and that, though from a fable, was an unwelcome one, and it became the marriage of Venus and Vulcan.
+Only one mortified his memory, and this, as much as it was a fable, was repugnant to him, and it was the marriage of Venus and Vulcan.

 Lembravam-lhe as rêdes que o ferreiro coixo fabricára para apanhar os deuses adulteros, e assombrava-se da paciencia d'aquelle marido.

-They reminded him of the nets the lame blacksmith had made to catch unfaithful gods, and he marveled at the patience of that husband.
+It reminded him of the nets that the lame blacksmith had made to catch the adulterous gods, and he was amazed at the patience of that husband.

 Entre si, dizia elle, que, erguido o véo da perfidia, nem se queixaria a Jupiter, nem armaria ratoeiras aos primos.

-In her heart, she said, if the veil of treachery were lifted, she would neither complain to Jupiter nor set traps for her cousins.
+Between them, he said, that if the veil of perfidy were lifted, he would not complain to Jupiter, nor set traps for his cousins.

 A par do bacamarte de Luiz Botelho, que varára em terra o alferes, estava uma fileira de bacamartes em que o juiz de fóra era entendido com muito superior intelligencia á que revelava na comprehensão do Digesto e das Ordenações do Reino.

-In comparison to Luis Botelho's sword, which he wielded with skill on land, there stood a row of swords in which the judge of the court excelled with a far superior intelligence than that displayed in his understanding of the Digest and the Ordinances of the Kingdom.
+Next to the musket of Luiz Botelho, which the ensign had brought ashore, there was a row of muskets in which the judge was understood to have much superior intelligence than that revealed in the understanding of the Digest and the Ordinances of the Kingdom.

 Este viver de sobresaltos durou seis annos, ou mais seria.

-This life of suspense lasted for six years, or perhaps longer.
+This life of surprises lasted six years, or it might have been longer.

 O juiz de fóra empenhára os seus amigos na transferencia, e conseguiu mais do que ambicionava: foi nomeado provedor para Lamego.

-The judge of the court had involved his friends in the transfer, and succeeded in achieving more than he desired: he was appointed provisioner for Lamego.
+The judge had engaged his friends in the transfer, and he achieved more than he had hoped for: he was appointed a provisor for Lamego.

 Rita Preciosa deixou saudades em Villa Real, e duradoura memoria da sua soberba, formosura e graças de espirito.

-Rita Preciosa left a void in Vila Real, and a lasting memory of her arrogance, beauty, and spirit.
+Rita Preciosa left a legacy in Villa Real, and a lasting memory of her pride, beauty, and wit.

 O marido tambem deixou anecdotas que ainda agora se repetem.

-The husband also left anecdotes that are still repeated today.
+The husband also left anecdotes that are still being repeated today.

 Duas contarei sómente para não enfadar.

-I will only tell two stories to avoid boredom.
+I will only mention two to avoid being tedious.

 Acontecèra um lavrador mandar-lhe o presenle de uma vitella, e mandar com ella a vacca para se não desgarrar a filha.